inovexcorp/mobi/README.md

 ### Running Function Tests

-Functional tests run tests against a browser and are controlled by the `skipFunction` system property and are disabled by default.
+Functional tests run tests against a browser and are controlled by the `skipFunctional` system property and are disabled by default.
 To run integration tests as part of the build, set the property to false:

 ```
-mvn clean install -DskipITs=false
+mvn clean install -DskipFunctional=false
 ```

 ## Docker